Prof. Andrew Watson, University of Saskatchewan.

 More importantly, the article’s headline-grabbing conclusions depend on a chain of speculative relationships, each with enough uncertainties to call the entire chain into question.
 For example, some cores exhumed from Antarctic ice sheets appear to reveal a gradual decline in atmospheric carbon dioxide during the sixteenth century, while others apparently show an abrupt fall around 1590.
 Part of the reason may have to do with local atmospheric variations.
 Yet the difference cannot be dismissed, since it is hard to imagine how gradual depopulation could have led to an abrupt fall in 1590.

 To take another example, the article leans on computer models and datasets that estimate the historical expansion of cropland and pasture.
-Models cited in the article actually suggest that the area under human cultivation steadily increased from 1500 until 1700: precisely the period when its decline supposedly cooled the Earth.
-Yet the increase makes sense, for the world’s human population likely increased by as many as 100 million people over the course of the sixteenth century.
-Meanwhile, merchants and governments across Eurasia depleted woods to power new industries and arm growing militaries.
+Models cited in the article suggest that the area under human cultivation steadily increased from 1500 until 1700: precisely the period when its decline supposedly cooled the Earth.
+An increase would make sense, considering that the world’s human population likely rose by as many as 100 million people over the course of the sixteenth century.
+Meanwhile, merchants and governments across Eurasia depleted woodlands to power new industries and arm growing militaries.

 Changes in the extent and distribution of historical cropland, 3000 BCE to the present, according to the HYDE 3.1 database of human-induced global land use change.

 In any case, models and datasets may generate tidy numbers and figures, but they are by nature inexact tools for an era when few kept careful or reliable track of cultivated land.
 Models may differ enormously in their simulations of human land use; one, for example, shows 140 million more hectares of cropland than another for the year 1700.
 Remember that, according to the new article, the abandonment of just 56 million hectares in the Americas supposedly cooled the planet just a century earlier!